 It was not long ago that we highlighted some stories of how people touch other lives through the use of the Internet and social media.
-Since then, a lot more depressing news have surfaced, whether it is ongoing war in other parts of the world or the death of a beloved celebrity.
+Since then, a lot more depressing news has surfaced, whether it is ongoing war in other parts of the world or the death of a beloved celebrity.
 Sometimes we even wonder if there’s any good news in this world left at all.

 But of course there is.
-The magnitude of recent events may have overshadowed these stories or they might have simply not turn up in your radar.
-Whether it is a simple lost and found story or even a life-saving one, we hope that this selection of 5 stories depicting Internet acts will hopefully brighten your day and restore your faith in humanity.
+The magnitude of recent events may have overshadowed these stories or they might have simply not turned up on your radar.
+Whether it is a simple lost and found the story or even a life-saving one, we hope that this selection of 5 stories depicting Internet acts will hopefully brighten your day and restore your faith in humanity.

 1. Reddit’s Photoshopping skills